-- Marketing campaign that joins up all cultural activity in Fenland, linking it to tourism; - Give creative and community led activity the support and encouragement to use creativity to celebrate Fenland's natural heritage and visibility as a tourist destination, where appropriate supporting the Fens Biosphere project and other projects or opportunities that raise Fenland's profile; - Work with migrant communities to develop events and projects to share cultural traditions with the wider population of Fenland; - Develop initiatives to improve transport links that support cultural activities and venues, enabling more people to access these offers across Fenland; - Develop Information Hubs in key local places, such as village noticeboards, pubs, community venues, and through word of mouth, making use of Community Connectors to ensure that information is shared across the District into very local areas; - Develop links with national and international organisations who can bring new, inspiring work to Fenland.
+- Marketing campaign that joins up all cultural activity in Fenland, linking it to tourism.
+This approach should develop a realm of togetherness in Fenland encouraging more local creative and cultural events and festivals in turn leading to more modern public art to inspire local residents - Give creative and community led activity the support and encouragement to use creativity to celebrate Fenland's natural heritage and visibility as a tourist destination, and other projects or opportunities that raise Fenland's profile; - Work with all communities to develop events and projects to share cultural traditions with the wider population of Fenland; - Develop initiatives to improve transport links that support cultural activities and venues, enabling more people to access these offers across Fenland; - Develop Information Hubs in key local places, such as village noticeboards, pubs, community venues, and through word of mouth, making use of Community Connectors to ensure that information is shared across the District into very local areas; - Develop links with national and international organisations who can bring new, inspiring work to Fenland.
 These should include outdoor arts / festival networks and rural touring networks; - Develop new events and activities and expand existing ones to include new, inspiring creative work, co-produced by communities and young people.
-This should include outdoor arts and festivals, linking the existing Seasons Festivals in the towns with the apprenticeship post to develop Producers of the future; - Lever in funding from Heritage Lottery Fund and elsewhere to support heritage organisations in Fenland.
+This should include outdoor arts and festivals, linking the existing Seasons Festivals in the towns with the apprenticeship post to develop Producers of the future; - Lever in funding from the National Lottery Heritage Fund and elsewhere to support heritage organisations in Fenland.
 Network these organisations to enable them to work together to access larger, more ambitious funding. - Develop projects to upgrade the use of new technology for heritage venues, including establishing their presence online as well as integrating new technology into their venues, displays and operations, and developing digital skills for heritage workers.